famsf/insights/src/la-prose.md

               style: vertical
           - caption:
               id: ch1p5-slide-4-caption
-              brief: 'The concept of the book as art was further developed by the Russian Futurists in non-luxurious but conceptually advanced editions.
-The deluxe livre d''artiste and its lower-cost counterpart, the artist-published "democratic multiple," have persisted to the present day.
-So has the third way taken by La prose, where self-publishing artists combine high craft values with a visionary approach to the form of the book.
+              brief: 'Russian Futurists further developed the notion of the book as art with non-luxurious but conceptually advanced editions.
+The deluxe <em>livre d''artiste</em> and its lower-cost counterpart, the artist-published "democratic multiple," have persisted to the present day.
+So has the third way taken by <em>La prose</em>, where self-publishing artists combine high craft values with a visionary approach to the form of the book.
 El Lissitsky/Vladimir Mayakovsky: Dlia Golosa (For the Voice), 1923'
               text: 'El Lissitzky (artist), Gosizdat (publisher), fourth chapter, page 17 in the book Dlia Golosa (For the Voice) by Vladimir Vladimirovich Mayakovsky (Berlin: Gosizdat, 1923), 1923.
 Lithograph (color) on cream wove paper, sheet: 187 x 124 mm (7 3/8 x 4 7/8 in.); image: 134 x 112 mm (5 1/4 x 4 7/16 in.).
 FAMSF, Gift of the Reva and David Logan Foundation, 1998.40.79.8'
             components:
             - template: "@molecules/Picture/Picture.html.twig"